buhrmi/buhrmi/README.md

 # Hi, I'm buhrmi

-I'm the founder of the [Shitcoin Society](https://www.shitcoinsociety.com).
-Currently living in Da Nang, Vietnam, where I write my useless code and occasionally [stream music on Twitch](https://buhrmi.tv).
-Here you can find some open source stuff:
+I'm a web developer based in Da Nang, Vietnam.
+Currently I'm hacking on the [Shitcoin Society](https://www.shitcoinsociety.com), trying to turn it into a real thing.
+Occasionally [stream music on Twitch](https://buhrmi.tv).

+Here you can find some open source stuff that I wrote that help me with my projects.
+Hopefully they help you too, or provide some inspiration.

 ### [Inertia X](https://github.com/buhrmi/inertiax)